Girl power at the Bayreuth Festival | DW | 26.07.2021

 In later reworked versions, Wagner had the two ascend to heaven, alluding to the romantic notion of unconditional love in death and beyond.

 However, director Tcherniakov has dispensed with this ending, as with Wagner's mysticism in general.
 There is also no ship in the whole opera.
 Tcherniakov's stage instead reflects the cool atmosphere of a black-and-white 1960s thriller.
-The brick houses of the village appear sterile and lifeless, even when the sailors set up their folding tables and chairs in front of a drinking hall.
+The brick houses of the village have a lifeless feel, even when the sailors set up their folding tables and chairs in front of a drinking hall.

-Even a women's choir rehearsing their singing in the street with Senta's governess, Mary (Marina Prudenskaya), sounds dismal.
-Everything is in muted colors — even the people's clothes.
+There's even a sadness to the women's choir rehearsing their singing in the street with Senta's governess, Mary (Marina Prudenskaya), and the color scheme is muted.
 Only Senta, with a striking red and blue streak in her hair, stands out from the crowd with her hoodie and her exuberant movements.

 "My Senta is an angry teenager, maybe between 14-15 years old.
-I also have to think of myself at that age," Grigorian told DW.
-She recreated and acted much of what she experienced as a teen.
+She reminds me of myself at that age," Grigorian told DW.

-At times Senta was bored by what the other women were saying, at other times wildly determined to assure the Dutchman of her fidelity, while being snotty towards her boyfriend, Erik.
-One could tell that Grigorian put her heart and soul into the role.
+At times Senta is bored by what the other women are saying, at other times wildly determined to assure the Dutchman of her fidelity, while being dismissive towards her boyfriend, Erik.
+Grigorian has put her heart and soul into the role.

-Swedish baritone John Lundgren, who voices the Flying Dutchman, predominantly played the silent observer harboring a psychological trauma that bursts out of him at the end.
+Swedish baritone John Lundgren, who stars as the Flying Dutchman, plays the role as a silent observer harboring a psychological trauma that bursts out of him at the end.
 "Often the 'Dutchman' is staged as the story of Senta, the strong woman.
 For me, it was about telling the story of the Dutchman," Tcherniakov told DW.

 In Tcherniakov's version, when the Flying Dutchman overhears Senta and Erik arguing and no longer believes in Senta's fidelity to him, he pulls a pistol from his coat and fires into the crowd.
 His men also shoot, flames burst from the windows of the buildings, and dead bodies litter the village square.